AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

    * * Unit liaison
      * Keep active communication with the unit, including telling them about general RSE activities, attending unit meetings, and keeping an active search for projects.
+Primary challenges include networking with diverse busy people.
    * * Team Supervisor
      * Manage HR and financial practicalities, especially including ultimate responsibility for mentoring and productivity of all